Latina Bombshell Eriana Blanco Sizzles In Clear-Strapped Bikini That Leaves Little To The Imagination

 She accessorized her style with a stylish gold chain necklace with a medallion pendant and a black stone above it.

 Blanco asked her fans to rate the bikini from 1 to 10 in the caption The picture racked up more than 30,000 likes and over 730 comments within the first two hours, proving to have been an immediate hit with her fans.
-Some Instagram users took to the comments section to answer her request, though the majority used the occasion to rave about Blanco’s figure, compliments that came in a host of languages, including English, Spanish and Portuguese.
+Some Instagram users took to the comments section to answer her request, though the majority used the occasion to rave about Blanco’s figure with compliments that came in a host of languages, including English, Spanish and Portuguese.

 “Damn [you] have a great body [three pink heart emoji] 200,” one of her fans raved.